What is Pollution Liability Insurance?

 Limits of Pollution Liability Insurance

-A common policy typically has higher limits than a general liability policy.
-For example, typical coverage is $2 million per occurrence/$4 million aggregate.
+A pollution policy typically has higher limits than a general liability policy.
+For example, typical coverage is $2 million per occurrence with an aggregate limit of $4 million.
 But policies can be purchased for anywhere from $1 million to $1 billion per occurrence.

 Get a Free Pollution Liability Insurance Quote

-Contractors and small-to-medium-sized business owners need to know what coverage is needed to protect their small business.
+Contractors and small-to-medium-sized business owners need to know what coverage is needed to protect their small businesses.
 That's where CommercialInsurance.Net comes in—we will come alongside you and help you determine the insurance coverage you need at a cost you can afford.
-Complete the form at the top of the page or give us a call at 1-877-907-5267 and one of our experienced agents will gladly assist you.
+Complete the form at the top of the page or give us a call at 1-877-907-5267 and one of our experienced agents will gladly get you a free quote.